radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

     >[!note] This value can be found using the using the metadata URL from the Authorization Server.

 ![Configuring an access token in Postman](Media/configuringtoken.jpg)

-Figure 4: Configuring an access token in Postman

 4. Click Get New Access Token.
 The new access token's details are displayed.